Mission: Wolf: Sustainability

-Meeting the wolves
+Meeting the Wolves

-Mission: Wolf takes in only wolves who were born in captivity.
-Wolves that are born in captivity can never be returned to the wild, and thus, they live out their lives at Mission: Wolf.
+Mission: Wolf only takes in wolves who were born in captivity because wolves that are born in captivity can never be returned to the wild.
 As of December 2018, 26 wolves and wolf-dogs live at Mission: Wolf.
-Since founding, M:W has had to turn down over 9,000 requests to take in wolves and wolf-dogs.
+Since founding, Mission: Wolf has had to turn down over 9,000 requests to take in wolves and wolf-dogs.

 The sanctuary is open to visitors.
-There is no specific cost to enter, but donations of cash and in-kind donations are welcomed.
+There is no entry free, but donations of cash and in-kind donations are welcomed.
 The sanctuary is located at the end of 15 mi of dirt road that climbs to 9000 ft, and weather can make the road difficult or impassible.
 Depending on the day and the attitude of the animals, visitors may be able to interact directly with the wolves.

-Mission: Wolf also tours America as a part of its Ambassador Wolf Program, traveling thousands of miles in their Wolfhound, a full-size Greyhound Bus that was converted to be able to house, minimally, two adults and two wolves, and assorted supplies.
+Mission: Wolf also tours America as a part of its Ambassador Wolf Program, traveling thousands of miles in the Wolfhound, a full-size Greyhound bus that was converted to be able to house at least two adults and two wolves and associated supplies.
 The Ambassador Program has visited schools, universities, NGOs and nonprofits, as well as governmental organizations.

 Feeding

-Beginning in summer 2008, the wolves are all fed a small portion once a day, in what is called daily feed.
+Beginning in the summer of 2008, the wolves were fed a small portion once a day in what is called "daily feed".
 This is mainly used as a way to provide vitamin supplements and medications to the wolves and check on their health; before that, the wolves had only received the feast-and-famine cycle of two large meals a week, similar to their eating schedule in the wild.
 This is now called "big feed", and still occurs twice a week, though the wolves get slightly less food, as some is stored away for daily feed.